shantanugupta/primarykey-datatype-change-sqlserver-powershell/ReadMe.md

-## Change data type change of Primary key column in SQL Server
+## Change data type of Primary key column in SQL Server

 I used this approach to migrate our business-critical database from SQL Server 2008 to SQL Server 2016 while changing the data type of primary key column having deep penetration in the database itself.